Documentation

 mind reviewReview your changed files.
 Diff-only by default.

-mind analyzeThe hook entry point your agent calls when it stops.
-You won’t run it by hand.
+mind hookDispatch agent lifecycle hook events.
+The entry point your agent calls when it stops; you won’t run it by hand.

 mind feedbackReview past runs and record feedback on findings, or report a bug or feature request.